Legal 4 min read

 Rick has been involved in personal injury cases, with co-counsel, in every southeastern state, and in many other eastern USA states, and has tried dozens of major injury cases to verdict, a number with multi-million dollar verdicts.

 He has written and lectured on evidence law to the AAJ, VTLA, and Georgia TLA, as well as to Virginia lawyers.
 Rick was elected chair of the Railroad Law section of the American Association for Justice (AAJ) twice (2013-2014 and 2005-2006) and was named President of the Railroad Accident Division of the National Trial Lawyers Association (NTLA 2013-14).

-Rick is also a prolific U.S. inventor and designer of consumer wheeled products, holding 18 US patents and numerous foreign patents, and is an international award winning fiction thriller author, who wrote an Amazon #1 best selling suspense novel.
-Check out an interview of Rick about his fiction thriller, Taming the Telomeres.
+Rick is also a prolific U.S. inventor and designer of consumer-wheeled products, holding 18 US patents and numerous foreign patents, and is an international award-winning fiction thriller author, who wrote an Amazon #1 best-selling suspense novel.
+Check out an interview with Rick about his fiction thriller, Taming the Telomeres."

 - Recognized "Best Lawyer" by U.S. News & World Report (since '10)

 - 10.0 perfect rating on Avvo, a lawyer-rating service

 - Board Certified by the National Board of Legal Specialty (ABA Accredited)